 The Atomistic Cookbook

-This cookbook contains recipes for atomic-scale modelling for materials and molecules, with a particular focus on machine learning and statistical sampling methods.
-Most of the examples rely heavily on software developed by the laboratory of computational science and modeling (COSMO, see its github page) but the cookbook is open for recipes using all types of modeling tools and techniques.
-Rather than focusing on the usage of a specific package, this cookbook provides concrete examples of the solution of modeling problems, often using a combination of several tools.
+The cookbook contains recipes for atomic-scale modelling of materials and molecules, with a particular focus on machine learning and statistical sampling methods.
+Many of the examples rely heavily on software developed by the laboratory of computational science and modeling (COSMO, see its github page) but the cookbook is open for recipes using all types of modeling tools and techniques.
+Rather than focusing on the usage of a specific package, this cookbook provides examples of the solution of concrete modeling problems, often using a combination of several tools.

 Table of contents